modupeolorunfemi/Customer-care-interaction/README.md

 # Customer-care-interaction
-Interacting with customer care built with streamlit interface and heroku deployment
+Interaction with a customer coded in python with streamlit frontend and Heroku Deployment